sohailashraf003/cloudformation/README.md

 # cloudformation
-Cloudformation script to provision a falut tolrent web application
+Cloudformation script to provision a fault tolerant web application